Michael Drescher

-Michael Drescher (born July 14, 1954) is an entrepreneur, social impact investor, TEDx speaker, actor, writer, and philanthropist.
+Michael Drescher (born July 14, 1954) is an entrepreneur, social impact investor, TEDx speaker, writer, and philanthropist.

 Early life and education

 Drescher was born in Maplewood, New Jersey.
 One of three children to James and Peggy (McKenna) Drescher, the family moved to Milwaukee, Wisconsin, in 1962, where he spent the remainder of his childhood.
 Drescher attended University of Wisconsin–Madison and Boston College, where he studied business marketing and theatre.